One Of The Best Dividend Aristocrats I've Come Across

 Additionally, when we look at earnings and free cash flow, we see growth in both of these metrics.

-Moreover, the PE ratio has been holding more or less steady since 2014 while EPS has been rising, and while we have seen a slight increase in price to free cash flow recently, free cash flow growth has also been on the up overall.
+Moreover, the P/E ratio has been holding more or less steady since 2014, while EPS has been rising, and while we have seen a slight increase in price-to-free cash flow recently, free cash flow growth has also been on the up overall.

-In this regard, ADP could be one of the few dividend aristocrats that delivers significant growth in both dividends and total return.
+In this regard, ADP could be one of the few Dividend Aristocrats that delivers significant growth in both dividends and total return.

-We see that in spite of a stationary P/E ratio, the price has more than doubled in the past five years:
+We see that in spite of a stationary P/E ratio, the stock price has more than doubled in the past five years:

 Conclusion

-To conclude, I see this company as continuing to offer significant value for investors even in spite of the company's run over the past five years.
+To conclude, I see this company as continuing to offer significant value for investors even in spite of its run over the past five years.

 ADP's competitive advantage is virtually unrivaled in its industry, and the company is one of the few that has shown significant growth in both dividends and total return.
-I'm not long right now due to my positions in other dividend stocks, but if I decide to add to my portfolio - this will be one of the first on my list.
+I'm not long right now due to my positions in other dividend stocks, but if I decide to add to my portfolio, this will be one of the first on my list.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.